 Also, it is possible to add structural recitations such that the functional language is only partially functional.
 We can continue here from the last example.
 Consider an amended claim that recites “A widget configured to achieve good result X, comprising:” as merely the claim preamble, and then proceeds to recite the structure that achieves the “good result X” in the body of the claim, such as “substrate Y; and a coating Z applied to the substrate Y, wherein the coating Z comprises a thermally insulating material containing at least 5% yttria by weight.”
 That claim would not be purely function because of the functional language in the preamble—we can just assume here that “good result X” has something to do with high temperature operation.
 In this case, the additional structural recitations in the body of the claim would explain what the invention is (in structural terms) rather than stopping with merely a statement of the result it achieves.

 A patent claim that uses functional language to refer to an entire genus may (or may not) be acceptable.
 Genus/species issues are also among the most fundamental in patent law.
 The philosophical idea behind reference to an entire genus is that it encompasses an unknown or unstated species.
 For a patentee, this is usually the intent!
 Patentees often want to get the broadest possible monopoly rights, including blocking rights over later inventions.
 But a key component of modern patent law is that patents should be limited to what the patentee actually invented.
-So, very often, questions about the use of functional claim language are about the reasonableness of claim scope that goes beyond what was actually invented (or at least what was actually disclosed in a patent application).
+So, very often, questions about the use of functional claim language are about the reasonableness of claim scope that goes beyond what was actually invented—or at least what was actually disclosed in a patent application.
 These questions often turn on the breadth of the disclosure of an invention and whether that disclosure is robust enough to support a claim covering an entire genus or not.
-Functional claim language is sometimes used to recite something like a genus rather than merely one or more particular species.
-A genus recitation may or may not be preemptive.
+Functional claim language is frequently used to recite something like a genus or class rather than merely one or more particular species.
+A recitation encompassing multiple species may or may not be improper.
 It is a matter of degree and context.

 With regard to definiteness or clarity concerns, partially functional language is frequently acceptable and might sometimes be more clear and definite than certain alternative types of claim limitations (like a negative limitation).
 For instance, with a mechanical invention, partially functional claim language used to recite the way certain enumerated structures are connected and moveable—or not movable—relative to each other may be perfectly clear and uncontroversial.
 But when purely functional claim language is substituted for structural language such that the (purely) functional language entirely displaces structural language, as a way to consciously avoid limiting the scope of the claim to particular structures, then it might not be acceptable.
 This is more like the “good result X” or medieval “screwdriver” examples given above.
 It is the broadness, ambiguity, and overhanging threat of purely functional claiming that is problematic.
 The public cannot tell what does or does not fall within the scope of the purely functional language.